 Lisa is an avid animal welfare advocate and rescuer.
-She has served on the boards of numerous dog and cat rescue groups (currently, she is Treasurer for Maine Lost Dog Recovery and a founding board member and communications director of a new (as of 2016) senior dog rescue, Old Dogs New Digs.
+She has co-founded and served on the boards of numerous dog and cat rescue groups including Maine Lost Dog Recovery Buddy Up Animal Society, and Old Dogs New Digs.

 Sheldon put to use his background as a product developer for outdoor industry giant, L.L.Bean, in making the CoatHook concept a reality.
 First, he built a few crude prototypes to test out the concept, and when those worked really well, he coordinated and managed the help of industrial engineers and a manufacturer to design and draw plans for an injection-moldable CoatHook.

 Sheldon is an avid animal welfare advocate and is always ready to help Lisa with her lost-dog search efforts, whether that’s hauling and setting live traps in the field or grilling aromatic sausages to draw in fearful dogs.
 He has developed branding, messaging, and collateral for several dog and cat rescue groups.

 Here are the cats and dogs in our lives who played a very important part in making the CoatHook happen — they inspired us and provided shedding coats to test prototypes on.